 With so much going on, you might expect there to be plenty of Newcastle hostel accommodation, but the area has had very little of this until quite recently.
 There are, however, a couple of options for Newcastle hostels with great locations for all types of experiences and tastes.

-Written by local enthusiast for Newcastle upon Tyne hostels
+Written by Travel Expert Newcastle upon Tyne

 Fiona Thompson